Yomguithereal/talisman/phonetics.md

 The `phonetics` module aims at gathering various algorithms whose goal is to produce an approximative phonetic representation of the given strings.

+This phonetic representation can then be really useful when performing fuzzy matching.

 ## Summary

 Modules under the `talisman/phonetics` namespace: